sgumirov/opay-ussd/README.md

 # License

-Use as-is, no warranties :) No specific license.
+As-is, no warranties :) No specific license.